digimangos-gateixeira-workshop/shopping-list-api/README.md

-# Shopping List API
+# Shopping List API 🛒🍎

-This is a TypeScript Node.js API project for basic CRUD operations for a shopping list.
-The items are indexed by a numeric key and store description, quantity, unit, and a checkbox to indicate whether the item has been purchased or not.
-The "Add" operation always has the checkbox unchecked.
-The data is stored in memory and designed for use with testing copilot apps.
+This is a **TypeScript Node.js API project** for basic CRUD operations on a shopping list.
+The items are indexed by a numeric key and store details like description, quantity, unit, and a checkbox to indicate whether the item has been purchased.
+The "Add" operation always sets the checkbox as unchecked.
+Data is stored in memory, and it’s designed for **testing GitHub Copilot apps** and building simple API interactions.

+## Features:
+- **Create**: Add new items to your shopping list.
+- **Read**: View all shopping list items or a specific one.
+- **Update**: Modify item details, such as description or quantity.
+- **Delete**: Remove items once they're no longer needed.
+- **In-memory storage**: All data is volatile—**it’s lost upon API restart**.

+## Workshop Ready 🛠️

+This API also builds as a **Docker image** that can be used to quickly launch and run the application anywhere Docker is supported.
+It’s a great **test bed for interacting with APIs** during a GitHub Extensions workshop for example 😉, giving you a hands-on way to experiment with CRUD operations while building and testing your own GitHub Copilot Extensions.

+Whether you're learning CRUD basics, experimenting with API integrations, or playing with Copilot-powered apps, this project provides the perfect lightweight environment.

 ## Files

 ### `src/controllers/itemController.ts`

-This file exports a class `ItemController` which handles the CRUD operations for the shopping list items.
+This file exports a class `ItemController` which handles the CRUD operations for shopping list items.
 It includes methods such as `createItem`, `getItem`, `updateItem`, and `deleteItem`.

 ### `src/models/itemModel.ts`

-This file exports an interface `Item` which represents the structure of a shopping list item.
+This file exports an interface `Item` that represents the structure of a shopping list item.
 It includes properties such as `id` (numeric key), `description`, `quantity`, `unit`, and `purchased` (boolean indicating whether the item has been purchased or not).

 ### `src/routes/itemRoutes.ts`

-This file exports a function `setRoutes` which sets up the routes for the shopping list API.
-It maps the CRUD operations to the corresponding methods in the `ItemController`.
+This file exports a function `setRoutes` that sets up the routes for the shopping list API, mapping CRUD operations to the corresponding methods in the `ItemController`.

 ### `src/app.ts`